zephontech/OIMCustomRest/README.md

 # OIMRestJar

-`OIMRestJar` is the OIM-facing REST layer used by `RoleManagerSB` for lookup operations.
+`OIMRestJar` is the OIM-facing REST layer used for lookup operations.

 It wraps OIM lookup utility calls and exposes HTTP endpoints for:
 - reading lookup values